A holistic approach to health care and social care education

 Sciences and world of work hand in hand

-The education courses at Health- and Social Care College Stockholm are based on fundamental values that emphasise the equal worth, dignity and well-being of people.
+The education courses at Health- and Social Care College Stockholm are based on fundamental values that emphasize the equal worth, dignity and well-being of people.
 The same values are important for all work in healthcare and nursing, healthcare and social care.
 Ethical aspects play a particularly important role and permeate the entire education.

 Certification guarantees quality

 For a region to be able to conduct education courses using the Health- and Social Care College name, the region must meet certain requirements and be certified by the National Council for the Health and Social Care College.
 The Stockholm region was certified in march 2010.
 The National Council then certifies local organisers of education in the region.
 The certification is a quality guarantee for the education.

 The regional steering committee has the lead role in the development of the Health- and Social Care College Stockholm.
 The committee analyses the needs for staff and skills in healthcare and social care, and formulates quality standards for local and regional education courses.
 This steering committee includes representatives from Stockholm County Council, the unions, educational administration, elderly care management, labour market administration and the urban management office in Stockholm.
 Representation from several municipalities in the county will be integrated in phases at a regional level.

 Each organiser of education also has a local steering committee that drives advocacy work and makes decisions about the school’s learning environment and educational content based on local and regional objectives and quality criteria.
 The local steering committee together with the regional steering committee develop the individual quality levels of the education.

 The National Council: Develops the model and criteria at a national, regional and local level, and certifies regions and organisers of education.
 Members of the Council include Sweden’s municipalities and County Councils, Local Government, the Association of Private Care Providers and the Swedish Organisation for Local Enterprises.